Elipse Gastric Balloon: Swallowable, NonSurgical Weight Loss Treatment

 Some weight loss surgeon say that patients can expect to lose 15-20% of their total body weight during the experience (which may be a different number than before).
 There is no real answer to this question and it will depend on the caloric intake of the patient and how active of a lifestyle they live.

-More information about the expected weight-loss of the Elipse Gastric Balloon will be made available after the first clinical trail.
+More information about the expected weight-loss of the Elipse Gastric Balloon will be made available after the first clinical trial.
 (More Updates Coming)

 Cost of Elipse?